gtg092x/another-ssr-boilerplate/README.md

 ### src

-All application code.
-Is bundled when app is released.
+Code for the entire application.
+It's bundled into lib when app is built.

 ### src/api